Migrating from Algolia

 Typesense is free and open source, and can be self-hosted for free.

 Typesense also offers a hosted search service called Typesense Cloud (opens new window).
 Typesense Cloud pricing is based on the amount of RAM & CPU you need to index your data and support your desired traffic concurrency respectively.
 It's a flat hourly fee depending on the configuration you choose, plus standard bandwidth charges, similar to AWS, GCP, etc. There are no per-record or per-search charges unlike Algolia.
 You can throw as much traffic or data at your cluster as it can handle.
-We've seen this pricing model save up to 95% in search costs for users switching from Algolia to Typesense Cloud.
+We've seen this pricing model save anywhere from 50% to 95% in search costs for users switching from Algolia to Typesense Cloud.

 # Algolia Migration Support